NASA-PDS/naif-pds4-bundler/docs/paper.md

 template and input (source) data products.
 The PDS Geosciences Node provides [MakeLabels](https://pds-geosciences.wustl.edu/tools/makelabels.html) a program that generates PDS4 labels using a label template and one or two Excel spreadsheets.
 The PDS Small Bodies Node (SBN) also provides a [suite of tools](https://pds-smallbodies.astro.umd.edu/tools/tools_file-label.shtml) to assist the label generation.
-In addition SBN provides an end-to-end web-based tool to generate PDS4 archives, but it only supports Images (FITS and 2-D arrays) and tables.
+In addition, SBN provides an end-to-end web-based tool to generate PDS4 archives, but it only supports Images (FITS and 2-D arrays) and tables.